 Size of glass jar Time taken for candle to go out (s)

 Small

 Medium

 Large

 Extra Large

-- 1. In which glass jar did the candle last the longest? the extra large jar - 2.
-In which glass jar did the candle burn out the fastest? the small jar
+In which glass jar did the candle last the longest?

+2. In which glass jar did the candle burn out the fastest?

 CONCLUSION:

-Write a conclusion for the investigation.
+Write a conclusion for the inve estigation.

-The more air the candle has available, the longer the candle can burn for.

-1. When lighting a candle, identify the heat source that provides the starting energy and the fuel supply.
+QUESTIONS: 1.
+When lighting a candle, identify the heat source that provides the starting energy and the fuel supply.

-heat source is lit match, fuel is the wax

 2. Why did the candle go out once you put the glass jar over the candle?

-The candle used up all the oxygen in the air.
-Burning cannot happen without oxygen so the candle went out.

 3. Why do you think there is a difference in the time taken for the candle to go out?

-The small jar has less air and hence less oxygen than the bigger jars.
-The smaller the amount of oxygen, the quicker it gets used up and the quicker the candle goes out.
 4. A candle that is allowed to burn freely in air will eventually burn down and go out.
 Why does the candle stop burning in this situation?

-The fuel has run out